getomni/omni/.github/pull_request_template.md

 -->

 <!--
-  2. Update the total number of applications supported.
+  2. Update the total number of applications supported in the README.
 -->